 When you purchase fuel for use in a commercial vehicle, you are required to pay taxes on it.
 The IFTA tax is calculated based on where the fuel is used and then the tax credit is based on where the fuel is purchased.
 IFTA calculates the difference between those two numbers and simplifies the reporting process.

-Who participates in IFTA?
+Who needs IFTA?

-IFTA applies to vehicles that:
+IFTA is required for vehicles that:

 are commercially used to transport people or goods

 have an attached trailer with a combined weight of over 26,000 pounds

 have three or more axles

 have two axles and a gross vehicle weight (GVW) exceeding 26,000 pounds